J. H. Hobbs, Brockunier and Company: Northwood

 Factory H was not torn down, and U.S. Glass was still maintaining the facility in early 1895.
 In 1902, the plant was sold to Harry Northwood.
 Northwood was an Englishman that worked at Hobbs, Brockunier and Company as an etcher in the 1880s.
 The company showcased his work at the West Virginia State Fair in 1882, which included etched pitchers and wine glasses.
 Northwood was considered "one of the leading glassmen of this country".
-His new glass works was H. Northwood and Company.
+His new glassworks was H. Northwood and Company.
 The plant employed 300 people, and became well known for table ware.
 Northwood died in 1919, and his company closed in 1925.
-That was the end of glassmaking at the Wheeling glass works originally known as Barnes and Hobbs, and more famous as J. H. Hobbs, Brockunier, and Company.
+That was the end of glassmaking at the Wheeling glassworks originally known as Barnes, Hobbs, and Company; and more famous as J. H. Hobbs, Brockunier, and Company.